Deepti1206/House_Price_Prediction_Project/README.md

 ## Conclusion
 As per the analysis on the test data, it is seen that Root Mean Square error of Lasso regression is lowest and hence we select the **Lasso Regression** the best fit for our prediction of sale price.The topmost variables are **OverallQual, GarageCars, KitchenQual, MSZoningRM and BsmtQual.**

+## Recommendation

+As per the analysis, it is identified that the features/factors such as Overall Quality of the House, Garage size, the location or zone and the basement quality plays importamt role in deciding the price of the house.
+The Lasso Regression model will give the best estimate than any other model for predicting the house price based on different factors.

 ## References

 - Kaggle House Price Prediction Competition: [Link](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview)